areyesjr/areyesjr.github.io/projects/shell/index.md

 2. Install the dracula theme by running ```hyper install hyper-dracula``` in Hyper.

 3. Run the following command to change shells and use zsh.
+Oh-my-zsh is a framework for managing zsh configurations.
 ```sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"```

 4. Add the following plugins to your ```~/.zshrc``` config.